Last modified on June 3, 2021

-With over 12 billion devices currently connected to the internet, and an estimated 50 billion to be connected by 2020, the Internet of Things continues to affect ever-increasing aspects of our personal and professional lives.
+With 46 billion devices currently connected to the internet, and an estimated 125 billion by 2030, the Internet of Things continues to affect ever-increasing aspects of our personal and professional lives.
 Not least in the industrial sector, as smart devices evolve to become active contributors to the business process.

 A delay of even a fraction of a second for messages to navigate the network could have serious ramifications, resulting in significant productivity reduction and potential safety issues.
 While non-cellular LPWAN technologies can entail inherently high latency for even very short messages (sometimes up to 11 minutes), cellular – Initially designed for voice and real-time data calls – includes low latency integrated as part of the 4G specification.
 The new generation of CAT-M1 networks inherit this low latency, and 5G (when it emerges) will improve this even further by using shorter frames to achieve latency requirement of time critical systems.